Bed bugs in Kansas City

-Bed bugs are thought of as being a problem from a long time ago.
+Bed bugs are thought of as being a problem a long time ago.
 Unfortunately, we are now experiencing a widespread recurrence of bed bugs in the United States and abroad.
-The most significant factor that explains their return is the increase in international travel. bedbugs easily get into clothing or luggage and are brought home.
+The most significant factor that explains their return is the increase in international travel.
+Bedbugs easily get into clothing or luggage and are brought home.
 Even the finest hotels are not immune from this dreaded pest.

-A bedbug does not actually live under your skin, but will simply drink a few drops of blood while you are sleeping.
+A bedbug does not actually live under your skin but will drink a few drops of blood while sleeping.
 You cannot feel its bite, even though it is actually piercing the skin.
 Although some saliva will get into the bite, bed bugs are not known to pass on any diseases to humans.

 While many bed bugs hide in mattresses, some may also hide in a sofa or chair or behind wallpaper or pictures.
 Thoroughness is the only real way to get rid of Bedbugs.
 Every corner and crevice needs to be searched.
 As you might guess, this means that simply getting rid of an infected mattress will not completely solve the problem.

 Bites from these bugs often cause redness and some swelling.
 Antihistamines and corticosteroids may be given to help relieve the itching from the typical bedbug.
 Approximately 50% of victims do not show any evidence of bites.

 These tenacious pests are about 3/8″ long and are visible to the naked eye.
-Amazingly, they are able to go without food for as long as a year.
-After getting their fill of blood, the females will lay eggs in batches of up to 200 at a time.
+Amazingly, they can go without food for as long as a year.
+After getting their blood fill, the females will lay eggs in batches of up to 200 at a time.